Distance (2001 film): Plot

 Sakata and Atsushi talk about Yûko, Atsushi's sister, whom Sakata had a very close relationship with and had asked to run away with him the night before the attack.
 Atsushi, according to Sakata, looks nothing like Yûko.

 The next morning, they return by train to the city.
 On the train ride back, Sakata asks Atsushi who he really is, saying that Yuko told him her brother had killed himself a few years before.
 Atsushi says she was probably lying, and Sakata replies that she would not have said it that way if she were lying.

 When Atsushi goes to see the old man he had been visiting in the hospital, the man has died.
 The nurse says that she had thought Atsushi was the old man's son, as he visited often, until the old man's actual son had come to the hospital after his death.

-The film ends with Atsushi returning to the lake and putting flowers in the lake for his father.
-He then burns family photos and memorabilia on the dock of the lake.
-The fire grows larger, and becomes a large conflagration as Atsushi walks away.
+The film ends with Atsushi returning to the lake and dropping two flowers, one for his father, implied to be the cult leader, and one for his sister, while Sataka burns Yûko's family photos and memorabilia close by.
+The fire grows larger, and becomes a large conflagration as Atsushi walks away, leaving his past behind.